pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 >     tested 58  |  2400 0x960
 >     tested 63  |  18446744073709551615 0xFFFFFFFFFFFFFFFF

+the value returned by opcode `22` is identical with the once that JUCE returns for the `effIdentify` opcode.
+So we assign that.

+## effGetProgramNameIndexed
 The "initialize" string we already know as Protoverbs sole program name.
 The only missing opcode for retrieving program names is `effGetProgramNameIndexed`.